feliam/evmsled/README.md

 ## How It Works

-From a given set of function ids finds a simple _hashing_ function that maps each funcid into a different u8.
-The use the following ~600 bytes to hold little basic block that will finally jump into the final real function initial basic block.
+From a given set of function ids it finds a simple _hashing_ function that maps each funcid into a different u8.
+Then use the next ~600 bytes to hold a bunch of little basic blocks.
+Each bb will jump into the final real function initial basic block.
 It uses 700 bytes for the dispatch code 😂.
-But then only 55? gas to reach the function.
+But then only 55? gas to reach the function from pc 0.

+Get the byte:
 ```
 result_byte = ((selector * magic_number_q) >> shift_amount) & 0xFF
 ```

 Then is uses that byte multiplied by 6 to jump to a basic block that will jump to the actuall basic block.
 This will fill all the blockchain.
+Funcids that end up in an unused byte will/could jump into an invalid.

 ### Bytecode Structure